Rare Disease Day 2017

 We organized an interactive event on the occasion of Rare Disease Day 2017 – everyone, independent on age, was invited to be a lab technician, a scientist or a doctor to understand the path from symptoms to final diagnosis.
 It was an exciting, sometimes surprising, experience for all participants and increased the understanding how important research and clinical diagnostics work is, done every day around the world.

 The British Paediatric Surveillance in association with Birmingham Children’s Hospital was holding its second Rare Disease Day conference on Monday 27th February 2017 at Birmingham Children’s Hospital, UK.
 The conference explored the theme ‘From bench to bedside: New treatments for children with rare disease’, focusing upon the development of new treatments in paediatrics, from inception to delivery.
 It allowed cutting edge scientific data to be presented from world leading clinicians, scientists, policy-makers and patient groups.

-Dr. Karen Wessel, Vice Director Genetic Reporting at CENTOGENE AG, was talking about “Genetic diagnostics in the NGS era”.
+Dr. Karen Wessel, Vice Director Genetic Reporting at CENTOGENE GmbH, was talking about “Genetic diagnostics in the NGS era”.

 Rare Disease Day India

 CENTOGENE is proud to be associated with Race for 7, an event organized by the Organization of Rare Diseases of India.
 The awareness run started on the morning of the 28th of February, the official Rare Disease Day, and there was massive participation from people of all walks of life.